StarRocks/starrocks/docs/en/loading/Kafka-connector-starrocks.md

 ### Create a table

-Create the table `test_tbl` in the database `example_db` in the StarRocks cluster according to the keys of the JSON-format data, .
+Create the table `test_tbl` in the database `example_db` in the StarRocks cluster according to the keys of the JSON-format data.

 ```SQL
 CREATE DATABASE example_db;